jardiacaj/finem_imperii/docs/1-concept.md

 forward in many different ways, or they may choose to strive to attain as much power as possible.
 They may also try to work for their own personal gain, explore the world freely or engage in trade.

 The different states in the fictional world are all opposed to the barbaric regions.
-They may freely decide their relationships with each other, declaring war, making peace and forming alliances.
+Additionally, yhey may freely form their relationships with each other, for example by declaring war, making peace and forming alliances.

 Hierarchies and political organizations are a core part of the realms in the game.
 And, as in the real world, a good ruler will need to delegate it's powers to his subordinates if he want to rule efficiently.
 As such, trust and treason